vippsas/access-token-api/README.md

 This repository contains developer resources for the Vipps Access Token API.

-**IMPORTANT:** 💥 This is a work in progress! 💥 The _legacy_ access token API is as coumented here, but the _new_ (and soon default) Access Token API may differ.
+**IMPORTANT:** 💥 This is a work in progress! 💥 The _legacy_ access token API is as documented here, but the _new_ (and soon default) access token API may differ slightly.
 Input is appreciated.

 See the Vipps Developers repository for a "getting started" guide,